 last weekend, i embarked on my annual Olympic Peninsula birthday expedition. my plan this time was tidepooling at Tongue Point, as always, and then trek in to the Olympic Hot Springs for a soak.

-i had checked the weather reports for my destination - lots of rain. but i failed to check points in between. it was snowing wet, sloppy snow in Tacoma when i left at 9 am Sunday. by the time i passed over the Narrows bridge it was full-on Winter Wonderland. the roads weren't bad, a little slick. but as few here know how to drive in the snow, there were loads of cars on the side of the road. the pace was excruciatingly slow. i was text messaging while driving and bellowing country songs besides. but i know how to drive in the snow. the snow continued as i crossed into the Olympic Peninsula proper. around Port Townsend (top right of peninsula), the conditions were a little scary. two tire treads with snow piled on either side and in the middle. fishtailing a little. no text messaging.
+i had checked the weather reports for my destination - lots of rain. but i failed to check points in between. it was snowing wet, sloppy snow in Tacoma when i left at 9 am Sunday. by the time i passed over the Narrows bridge it was full-on Winter Wonderland. the roads weren't bad, a little slick. but as few here know how to drive in the snow, there were loads of cars on the side of the road. the pace was excruciatingly slow. i was text messaging while driving and bellowing country songs besides. but i know how to drive in the snow. the snow continued as i crossed into the Olympic Peninsula proper. around Port Townsend (top right of peninsula), the conditions were a little scary. two tire treads with snow piled on either side and in the middle. fishtailing a little. no text messaging. as i passed over Jimmycomelately Creek i realized i had forgotten my hiking boots. bad news. weather in Sequim was disgustingly sunny. right before Port Angeles (top center of peninsula) it began to rain.

 the trip from Port Angles to Tongue Point (about 25 minutes west) was beautiful. fog clung to the mountains' midriff and snow dusted the peaks. horses steamed in the rain. i was delayed because of the slow traffic. but i was arriving just at the low tide peak. i was terribly excited when i pulled up. no cars! except people "camping" in RVs. i suited up in rain gear and camo poncho and took to my favorite stretch of coast.